blindnet-io/privacy-components-web/README.md

 yarn add @blindnet/<component-name>
 ```

-To use a component, simply import the associated package, and add the associated custom element to your document.
+To use a module, simply import the associated package, and add the associated custom element to your document.

 For example, when using the `<bldn-privacy-portal>` component: